Zcgong/Reactor/README.md

 ## Overview

-Reactor is a library that allows you to write functions that automatically respond to changes to the variables used within them.
+Reactor is a library that allows you to write functions that automatically respond to changes to variables used within them.
 This allows you to think of your project as a single, static state instead of the constantly changing mess inherent to large projects.
 Stop tracking changes to your variables and start writing beautiful, intuitive code.

 ## Quick Start